Calliope (instrument): Pronunciation

 in which Lindsay uses both pronunciations.

-In the song "Blinded by the Light", written in 1972, Bruce Springsteen used the four-syllable (/kəˈlaɪ.əpi/ kə-LY-ə-pee) pronunciation commonly used in the United States when referring to a fairground organ; this was also used by the British Manfred Mann's Earth Band in their 1976 cover.
+In the song "Blinded by the Light", written in 1972, Bruce Springsteen used the four-syllable (/kəˈlaɪ.əpi/ kə-LY-ə-pee) pronunciation commonly used in the United States; this was also used by the British Manfred Mann's Earth Band in their 1976 cover.

 Related instruments

 Pyrophone

 The pyrophone is a calliope-like instrument that uses internal combustion within its whistles to power their notes, rather than the calliope's system of friction from steam going through ducts.

 At 1998's Burning Man, a pyrophone referred to as Satan's Calliope was powered by ignition of propane inside resonant cavities.

 Calliaphone

 The calliaphone is a compressed-air powered, easily transported instrument developed by early 20th century American inventor Norman Baker.

 Lustre chantant

 The lustre chantant (literally "singing chandelier") or musical lamp was invented by Frederik Kastner.
 It was a large chandelier with glass pipes of varying lengths each illuminated and heated by an individual gas jet.
 A keyboard allowed the player to turn down individual jets; as the glass tube cooled, a note was produced.
 Kastner installed several such instruments in Paris.